dreamportdev/Osdev-Notes/C_Language_Info.md

 To call an assembly function from C is pretty straight forward.
 If your assembly function takes arguments in the way described above, you can define a c prototype marked as `extern`, and call it like any other function.
 In this case it's worth respecting the calling convention, and creating a new stack frame (`enter/leave` instructions).
 Any value placed in `eax/rax` will be returned from the c-function if it has a return type.
 It is otherwise ignored.

+## Use of `volatile`
+*__Note from the author of this section__: volatile is always a hot topic from c/c++ developers.
+The first page of any search involving it will usually have at least a few results like 'use of volatile considered harmful' thoroughly complaining about its existence.
+The next page is usually filled with an equal number of results of blog posts by people complaining about the previous people's complaing, and so on.
+I'm not interested in that, and instead will explain how I've found it a useful tool.*

+### The Why
+A bit of background on why it can be necessary first:

+Compilers treat your program's source code as a description of what you want the executable to do.
+As long as the final executable affects external resources in the way that your code describes, the compiler's job is done.
+It makes certain promises about data layouts in memory (fields are always laid out in the order declared in source), but not about others (what data is cached, stored in a register or stored in cold memory).
+The exact code that actually runs on the cpu can be as different the compiler deems necessary, as long as the end result is as expected.

+Suddenly there's a lot of uncertainties about where data is actually stored at runtime.
+For example a local variable is likely loaded from ram into a register, and than only accessed in the register for the duration of that chunk of code, before finally being written back to memory when no longer needed.
+This is done because registers have access times orders of magnitude faster than memory.

+Some variables never even exist in memory, and are only stored in registers.

+Caching then adds more layers of complexity to this.
+Of course you can invalidate cache lines manually, however you'll pretty quickly find yourself fighting your compiler going this route.
+Best to stick to language constructs if you can.

+## The How
+`volatile` tells the compiler 'this variable is now observable behaviour', meaning it can still do clever tricks around this variable, but *at any point* the variable must exist in the exact state as described by the source code, in the expected location (ram, not a cpu register).
+Meaning that updates to the variable are written to memory immediately.

+This removes a lot of options for both the compiler and cpu in terms of what they can do with this data, so it's best used with care, and only when needed.

+## A Final Note
+`volatile` is not always the best tool for a job.
+For platform-specific things, like mmio, you'd likely want to make use of platform specific tools.
+For example, on x86 you can map memory as cache type UC (uncachable) for these regions, meaning reads and writes happen when you expect them to.
+This is entirely dependent on your use case though.